Pula to Rovinj: The Ultimate Guide to a Day Trip from Pula

 The viewpoint on the northern side of the Rovinj Old Town offers one of the most famous backdrops in Rovinj (pictured).
 Plus, it’s only a 7-minute walk from Rovinj bus station, so it’s the perfect place to start your explorations.

 You can walk right along the path next to the sea here, and there are plenty of stalls for boat tours and other trips for Rovinj.
-Additionally, there is also a fairly small market that you can look around for souvenirs or snacks
+Additionally, there’s also a fairly small market where can look around for souvenirs or snacks

 Narrow streets and boutique shops